Chatie/db/README.md

 Switch to [Firebase](https://firebase.google.com/) because Ionic DB Sunset Done: `404 error` at 9th May 2017

-1. Firebase server is not blocked in China any more
+1. Firebase server is not blocked in China any more.
-1. Rename: from Dockie to Hostie(back)
+1. Rename: from Dockie to Hostie(back).

 ### v0.0 (Mar, 2017)